 - Couple rubrics with other measures or forms of feedback.
 Giving brief additional feedback that responds holistically and/or subjectively to student work is a good way to support formative assessment.

 - Include relevant learning objectives on your rubrics and/or related assignment prompts.

 - To document trends in your teaching, keep copies of rubrics that you return to students and review them later on.
 Analyzing groups of graded rubrics over time can give you a sense of what might be weak in your teaching and what you need to focus on in the future.

-- Be aware that Canvas has a built-in rubric tool.
+- Canvas has a built-in rubric tool.